Astrocytech/Glyphser/README.md

 Modified versions must be clearly marked as modified and must not be presented as the original Glyphser Demo Edition.

-Furthermore, ***any use or modified component MUST reference this original source of the project, including Glypster and Astrocytech.***
+***Any use of existing or modified component MUST reference this original source of the project, including the name Glypster and Astrocytech.***

 This repository does not grant any rights to separate private, proprietary, internal, or unpublished editions or components of Glyphser that are not